meldridge/meldridge.github.io/about.md

 permalink: /about/
 ---

-I'm a software engineer and former penetration tester with a background in satellite communications and embedded systems.
+I'm an information security specialist and software engineer with a background in penetration testing and military satellite communications.
+I currently perform internal security for a financial services company based in Stockholm, Sweden.

-I grep up in Adelaide, South Australia, and I currently live in Stockholm.

 ### Security mailing list